 Rare & Serious Side Effects of Fertility Drugs

-The above side effects are not easy to live with, but most are not serious.
-In rare cases, some women do experience more severe side effects that require medical attention.
-If you experience these side effects, seek immediate medical care.
+In very rare cases, some patients experience more severe side effects that require medical attention.
+If you experience these side effects, contact our office or seek immediate medical care.
 These rare side effects include:

 - Ovarian hyperstimulation syndrome (OHSS)